How Much to Fit a Boiler in the UK in 2025?

 The Need For Additional Upgrades

-Any renovations or adjustments you may require when the new boiler is installed are the additional factors that impact the costs you are charged for boiler installation.
+Any renovations or adjustments you may require when the new boiler is installed are additional factors that impact the costs you are charged for boiler installation.

 In some circumstances, additional pipes, valves, or electrical outlets may be required to accommodate the new boiler being installed.